 Sleep specialists say if you think you’re doing fine on less sleep, you’re probably wrong.
 And if you work in a profession where it’s important to be able to judge your level of functioning, this can be a big problem.

-- “Studies show that over time, people who are getting six hours of sleep, instead of seven or eight, begin to feel that they’ve adapted to that sleep deprivation — they’ve gotten used to it but if you look at how they actually do on tests of mental alertness and performance, they continue to go downhill.
-So there’s a point in sleep deprivation when we lose touch with how impaired we are.”
+Studies show that over time, people who are getting six hours of sleep, instead of seven or eight, begin to feel that they’ve adapted to the sleep deprivation.
+They’ve gotten used to it.
+If you look at how they actually perform on tests of mental alertness and performance, they continue to go downhill.
+So there’s a point in sleep deprivation when we lose touch with how impaired we are.

 In our increasingly fast-paced world, functioning on less sleep has become a kind of badge of honor, but it should not be viewed this way.
 Sleep is crucial for success in health and fitness as well as life in general.
 The better rested that you are, the better person you can be, a quality Personal Trainer will recognize this and ensure that it is taken into account as part of your coaching program.

-- Mental – Ensuring strong mental health allows you to be able to function much better in all aspects of your life.
+Mental – Ensuring strong mental health allows you to be able to function much better in all aspects of your life.

 Lifestyle –Your balance between work, home and social life?
 Are you evenly distributing yourself in all areas?

-- Environmental – Your living conditions, the people you live with, the support networks you have in place.
+Environmental – Your living conditions, the people you live with, the support networks you have in place.
 All of these impact you different ways and need to be dealt with properly if you want ongoing success.

 Balance in life is crucial, the better the balance, the better person you can be and, the better you can be for the people around you.
 When thinking about your health and fitness it is very important to understand that there is so much more than just eating and exercise.
 When deciding on a Personal coaching program it is important to find someone that understands, practices, and implements these philosophies.
 Select one that doesn’t, and you run the risk of burning out, rollercoaster results and lack of ongoing motivation.

 Do you think that your health and fitness could improve further than just your eating and exercise?
-We would love to hear from you!

-Over the last 3 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
-Its supportive community environment is unrivalled in the area and its fully tailored training programs are designed with individual success in mind.
+Over the last 4 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
+We are incredibly proud to announce that we have been voted The Best Fitness Business on The North Shore for 2019.

-Join us on our Facebook page for more hints and tips
+Join us on our Facebook page: